aditya-manit/cloudskew-landing/status/past-incident-reports.md

 **Status**: Resolved :heavy_check_mark:

 **Root Cause**: Still investigating.
-This page will be updated on RCA has been concluded.
+This page will be updated once the RCA has been concluded.

 **Investigation notes**: